patrickmmartin/pith-writings/dao_of_scratch/article.md

 There's a raft of features: `Good Points AAAA-OOOO:`

 Logo like Sprite Primitives, Code Blocks, Message Passing, Composable Mathematical Operations, Sprite Cloning, Entry Prompts, Text Messages, Pen operations, Sound.
 The latter are in my personal order of appreciation.
-A feature worth mentioning is _Message Passing_  , which allows broadcasts of messages to all items on a stage.
+A feature worth mentioning is _Message Passing_ , which allows broadcasts of user defined messages to all items on a stage

 # Supported Development Styles
 So, the possibilities are limitless, but there is a definite set of approaches that practitioners will work through.